Mass Effect 2164

 Some heavy guns can be fired to suppress.
 Double the usual ammunition is fired in one round, and every target in front of the weapon that is not under hard cover is automatically hit for half normal damage.
 A successful Evasion saving throw eliminates this damage.

 The way most weapons function is by taking a small piece of metal and using a miniaturize Mass Accelerator to fire it at the intended target at speeds fast enough to leave the atmosphere.
 These slivers are so small, counting them would be neigh impossible in a combat.
 However, the weapons themselves use an incredible amount of energy to power this Mass Accelerator.
 These weapon quickly overheat and require a col down period.

 - Each round the weapon is fired, you count one shot as a discharge from the magazine.

 - Each round you do not fire the weapon.
-It regains the lesser of 1/2 the total magazine or 5 discharges.
+It regains the a single discharge.

 - Should the weapon Over Heat, it must rest for 2 rounds before it can begin to cool down again.

 Many melee weapons have a Shock trait representing the danger they pose to an ill-armored opponent.
 Shock damage represents the inevitable cuts, bruises, exhaustion, and terror of close combat.